HERA-Team/hera_tape/doc/parallelify.20170128.feature.md

 the variable out to the calling function with the custom status method.

 ## test
+  1.

 ## log
   1. review code
   2. document proposed fix

 ## todo
+  3. check if Changer.tape_archive_md5 uses only one drive
-  3. debug proposed fix
+  4. debug proposed fix
-  4. integrate code fix
+  5. integrate code fix
-  5. test fix
+  6. test fix
-  6. report changes to plaplant via slack
+  7. report changes to plaplant via slack

 ## faq
   1. does Changer.tape_archive_md5 use a specific tape (e.g. /dev/nst0)?